 His journey of transformation eventually brought him from his agnostic-pro-Catholic religious view into the Catholic Church by way of the charismatic renewal.
 His conversion began with a voice telling him to buckle his seatbelt, saving his life.
 Then Fr.
 Walt, a young, motorcycle-riding priest invited him and his wife Nancy to a parish prayer meeting.
 The people shared their Spirit-led encounters with unbelievable praise reports.
 They spoke as if the Holy Spirit was telling them what to do and enabling them to do it.

 In Swept Up by the Spirit, Gary tells story after story of how he opened everything in this life to the Holy Spirit who indeed did tell him what to do and enabled him to do it.
 Much of his leadings from “the Voice” involved ministries with groups of Protestant and Catholic men praying and evangelizing together in street ministry in rough neighborhoods or at abortion clinics.
-Often this involved marches with a handful or hundreds of people singing and carrying large crosses, or praying behind bars or gambling houses.
+Often this involved marches with a handful or hundreds of people singing and carrying large crosses, or praying behind bars or gambling houses that host Slot88 games.
 He prayed with strangers for physical healings, deliverance and conversion.

 “It was only after I stopped worrying about what other people thought of me out there that I could begin to be effective at all,” he says of his sidewalk ministry at Planned Parenthood.

 He would find ways to pray with people anywhere, anytime, picking up hitchhikers and evangelizing elevator passengers.
 He talks about how bringing a cross or a Bible to a rough work environment such as a construction site will immediately upgrade the spirit of the area.